Burma's president has acknowledged major destruction in the west of the country, scene of recent ethnic unrest.

-The Burmese authorities regard the Rohingya as illegal immigrants and correspondents say there is widespread public hostility to them.'Bodies at sea'
+The Burmese authorities regard the Rohingya as illegal immigrants and correspondents say there is widespread public hostility to them.

 The satellite pictures released by Human Right Watch, a US-based group, show Kyaukpyu district on 9 October, and then on 25 October.

 On 9 October, hundreds of closely packed houses can be seen on the peninsula, as well as scores of houseboats along the northern shoreline.

 But in the image taken on Thursday, few boats remain and the 35-acre district is almost entirely empty of houses.

 HRW said many residents are thought to have fled by boat.

 A local reporter who visited the site told the BBC's Burmese service the area had been completely destroyed, with some buildings still smouldering.

 In one district, with a population of some 3,000, only burnt out poles from the houses and charred stubs of trees were to be seen.

 The government says the death toll from the attacks this week has reached 82, with a further 129 people injured, and that nearly 3,000 houses have been destroyed.